avelino/awesome-go/README.md

 * [web.go](http://webgo.io/) - A simple framework to write webapps in Go.
 * [pat](https://github.com/bmizerany/pat) - Sinatra style pattern muxer for Go’s net/http library, by the author of Sinatra.
 * [Revel](http://revel.github.io/) - A high-productivity web framework for the Go language.
+* [Beego](http://beego.me/) - beego is an open-source, high-performance web framework for the Go programming language.

 ## Template Engine